MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-ps.md

 ### auth.cpp

-Our source file returns a token value that will be hard coded in a future step.
+Our source file returns a token value that will be hard-coded in a future step.

 ```cpp
 //auth.cpp